 E-commerce giant Amazon initially intended for workers to return to the office part-time by September 7th but announced in August that the deadline has shifted to January 3rd, 2022.
 Amazon is one of many companies that insists that they would return to "an office-centric culture" as their baseline.
 However, they are adding more flexibility to their back-to-office plan, allowing each team director to decide when and how frequently the team should come to the office.

 While health and safety concerns are likely the reason for this relaxed policy, it's also likely that employee sentiment plays a role.
 In the US alone, Amazon is looking to hire 40,000 corporate and tech jobs.
-As more workers demand more flexibility when they return to the office, it seems inevitable that Amazon will need to adjust itself to a more flexible workplace model to fit their hiring agenda.
+As more workers demand more flexibility when they return to the office, it seems inevitable that Amazon will need to adjust itself to a more flexible workplace model to fit its hiring agenda.

 LinkedIn: Fully Remote, Hybrid-Enabled

 While LinkedIn initially expected all its employees would return to work at least 50% of the time as per a return-to-work policy cited in October 2020, they rolled back plans in July 2021 due to the increasing number of cases in the US.

 In light of the new threat brought by the Delta variant, many companies are adjusting their back-to-office plan to hybrid working.
 As one of them, LinkedIn has embraced the idea and tested a new hybrid work model in their offices around the globe.
 They've been leveraging analytics data to learn how people have used the space or what they have been doing in the office.
 These insights enable LinkedIn to redefine its measurement of workplace success while improving its employee experiences as a whole.